What is the Grande Ecole du Numérique?

 An accreditation of excellence

-The Grande École du Numérique (GEN) makes training for digital responsibilities readily available and easy to find by funding and endorsing courses across France.
+The Grande École du Numérique (GEN) is a Public Interest Group established in France in 2015.
+It makes training for digital responsibilities readily available and easy to find by funding and endorsing courses across France.
 It aims to respond to the growing need for digital specialists by training those who have limited access to employment.
-According to reports, 1.3 million people in France are not in education, employment or training (NEET),* there are 100,000 dropouts* every year and there will be 190,000 vacant positions in the digital sector in France in 2022.**
+According to reports, 1.3 million people in France are not in education, employment or training (NEET),* there are 100,000 dropouts* every year and there will be 200,000 vacant positions in the digital sector in France by 2021-22.**